AN240317 PSOC™ 6 IEC 60730 Class B and IEC 61508 SIL safety software library for ModusToolbox

 Three interrupts implemented in this project provide a fully interrupt-driven background process:

 This software unit is implemented as an interrupt-driven driver.
-That is, the user only starts the process and checks the state of the unit.
+That is, you only starts the process and checks the state of the unit.
 All operation is done in the background.

 SelfTest_UART_master_message.c